Key takeaways

 Cons:

-- Modeling capabilities are very limited since Power BI Web UI has limited modeling capabilities.
-This is thereby not suitable for use cases that requires more than basic modeling tasks.
+- Modelling capabilities are very limited since Power BI Web UI has limited modelling capabilities.
+Thus, this is not suitable for use cases that requirements more than basic modelling tasks.

-- No API support means operationalization of data modeling done through this feature is not possible.
+- No API support means operationalization of data modelling done through this feature is not possible.
 As a result, this is meant more for one-off exploration than for production data pipelines.

 Announced in Q1 2025, the Power BI task in Databricks Workflows is an evolution of the "Publish to Power BI Service" feature.
 This enhancement allows Power BI to be configured as a task within Databricks workflows, enabling users to publish, update, and refresh Power BI semantic models in a fully orchestrated and automated way.